 Treatments for Erectile Dysfunction

 The most common type of ED medication is phosphodiesterase type-5 inhibitors which your doctor may prescribe to treat ED.
 These medications work by blocking the certain activity of enzymes that cause ED.
-This category of ED drugs includes oral Viagra (Sildenafil), Levitra, Cialis, and Avanafil (Stendra), which are FDA approved for sexual stimulation.
+This category of ED medications includes oral Viagra (Sildenafil), Levitra, Cialis, and Avanafil (Stendra), which are FDA approved for sexual stimulation.

-Others include Alprostadil (Caverject, Edex, MUSE) that are available as injections and in the form of a penile suppository.
+Others include Alprostadil (Caverject, Edex, MUSE) which are available as injections and in the form of a penile suppository.
 However, you should not take this if you are also taking nitric oxide to treat heart diseases.

 Sometimes your doctor may prescribe testosterone therapy to improve the levels of testosterone in the blood if your physician detects low testosterone.
 Other ED treatment options for treating sexual dysfunction in males include: